Decoupling Devices Reduce Stray Currents

 - Four different sizes

 - A submersible depth of up to two meters

 - Lightning impulse ratings lightning spark voltage ratings

 Benefits of a solid-state decoupler include a safe working environment where required potentials can be maintained and controlled.

 - Higher blocking voltage capabilities

 Decoupling Device Applications

 Decoupling devices are useful in a wide range of applications.
-Oil and gas transmissions pipelines, tanks and oil facilities, bulk water pipelines, and refinery and petrochemical industries, are some of the industries where decoupling devices shine.
+Oil and gas transmission pipelines, tanks and oil facilities, bulk water pipelines, and refinery and petrochemical industries are some of the industries where decoupling devices excel.
 They mitigate AC induced voltage while segregating dissimilar metals that need to be AC grounded but also DC isolated.

 Looking to convert AC currents to DC currents?
 See our Cathode Protection Rectifier.